nka77/Economical-Impact-of-Covid-19/README.md

 # Economical impact of Public behaviour during Covid-19

-This repository contains a Python project template.
+This repository contains a Python project for exploring the Covid-related data and creating visualizations on different economical brand categories.

 ## Project title
+Economical Impact of Public Behavior on different brand categories in COVID-19

 ## Project statement
+The goal of this project is to study the impact of covid on public behavior and how that affects economic activity across different sectors.
+More specifically, the study will analyze how public behaviour correlates with covid related variables such as lockdown measures, policies etc.
+The project will define public behavior using variables such as google searches, restaurant visits, vaccine acceptance etc.

 ## Project team members

-Team lead:
+Team lead: Navjot Kaur

-Mentor:
+Mentor: Yee Fay

 Documentation: